Building Re-Tuning Simulator

 The BRS breaks down the re-tuning process into broad sections called modules.
 Each module has several action steps that lead users through planning and preparation, data collection, building and equipment modeling, and simulation of re-tuning measures.

-There are three steps that should be taken before using the BRS, as follows:
+There are three steps that should be taken before using the BRS:

-1. Screen the building to determine if it is a good re-tuning candidate.
+1. Screen the building to determine if it is a good candidate for re-tuning.
 This can be done by completing the Re-tuning Candidate Checklist.

 2. Identify staff that will be able to provide building-specific knowledge support for the HVAC systems, controls, and building operating requirements.
 Staff supporting the BRS and re-tuning processes may include the building manager, energy manager, O&M contractor, and controls technicians/contractor.